-- 1. 100% of the subject-area PLCs will work collaboratively to review the curriculum maps for the priority standards with performance tasks and will check for students' level of understanding and the implementation of curriculum maps/performance tasks. - 2.
-100% of the student will be receiving, beginning second quarter, their priority standards and performance tasks as a learning scale as to whether or not they met each standard and whether remediation is needed. - 3.
-At least 80% of the Classroom Walkthrough Observations will evidence implementation research proven methodologies (WICOR/BEST/STEAM/Curriculum Maps and Kagan strategies) focusing on priority standards instruction as evidenced on COIs and/or observation emails. - 4.
-At least 50% of the time in department/team meetings, teachers will share best practices. - 5.
-80% of the teachers surveyed will provide information to determine the need for additional training in high-yield strategies that enhance a supportive learning environment.
+- 1. 100% of the subject-area PLCs will work collaboratively to review the curriculum maps for the priority standards with performance tasks and will check for students' level of understanding and the implementation of curriculum maps/performance tasks.
+(Currently at 75%) - At least 80% of the Classroom Walkthrough Observations will evidence implementation of research proven methodologies (WICOR/BEST/STEAM/Curriculum Maps) focusing on priority standards instruction as evidenced on COIs and/or observation emails.
+(Currently at 72%) - 3.
+At least 80% of the time in department/team meetings, teachers will share best practices.
+(Currently at 50%) - 4.
+80% of teachers surveyed will indicate they have strengthened their personal abilities to use high yield strategies that enhance a supportive learning environment.
+(Currently at 62%)